 Once you’ve done that, it’s going to take quite a bit of time before you will even notice an improvement in hair shedding.
 Resting phase of hair can be as long as 3 months, so you’re going to need a bit of patience.

 If you’re still worried…

-You can see a dermatologist to check what’s actually going on.
-For men, the cause might be androgenetic alopecia, but for women the cause is often related to something else and is usually temporary.
+You can see a dermatologist check what’s actually going on.
+For men, the cause might be androgenetic alopecia, but for women, the cause is often related to something else and is usually temporary.
 Dermatologists should be helpful in diagnoses the problem.

 how to stop my hair from shedding so much?

 - Consider taking a multivitamin which includes biotin